raspishake/rsudp/README.md

 1. First, to activate the conda environment, type `conda activate rsudp`.

-2. Next, you will need a data cast (formerly known as a UDP stream) pointed at an open port on the computer you plan to run this on.
+2. Next, configure a datacast stream (formerly known as a UDP stream) to forward data to an open port on the computer where this program is running.
 By default this port is 8888.

 3. The UNIX installer will create a settings file in `$HOME/.config/rsudp/rsudp_settings.json`.
 (Windows users will need to type `rsudp -d default` to dump the settings to a file the first time they run this program.)
 Change the settings in this file to control how the client operates.